-- 1. Have paid the parking fee in full and registered their vehicle with the main office. - Display school-issued parking tag (Parking stickers are non-transferable). - 3.
+- 1. Have paid the parking fee in full and registered their vehicle with the main office. - 2.
+STUDENTS MUST PARK IN THEIR ASSIGNED PARKING SPACE.
+Students not parked in their assigned space may be subject to the progressive discipline of unregistered drivers.
+Parking spaces will be assigned randomly. - 3.
+Display school-issued parking stickers (Parking stickers are non-transferable). - 4.
 Not park in fire lanes or handicapped spots.
-Parking in fire lanes or handicapped spots may result in a ticket and fine. - 4.
+Parking in fire lanes or handicapped spots may result in a ticket and fine. - 5.
 Not park in areas reserved for emergency vehicles access (the grass and/or dirt areas that surround school property).
-Parking in reserved areas may result in a ticket and fine.

-- 5. Not park in areas reserved for staff. - 6.
-Not park in the parking lots at other schools. - 7.
+Parking in reserved areas may result in a ticket and fine. - 6.
+Not park in areas reserved for staff. - 7.
+Not park in the parking lots at other schools. - 8.
 Parking privileges may be revoked if a student fails to comply with the above rules or drives in a manner deemed reckless on school property